 In 2004, the Excelsior Springs Hospital not only received Critical Access Hospital designation, but also received a federal grant to build a new addition.
 In 2008, the nine million dollar addition opened its doors.
 In 2009, another addition was completed to house a Radiology department and a recently purchased MRI machine, bringing the hospital campus to 155,000 square feet.

-Excelsior Springs Hospital continues to grow and provide medical services to our community with new, modern, and enlarged facilities that include three physician clinics.
-Two in Excelsior Springs, one in Lawson and the Health Express Clinic located in Price Chopper.
+Excelsior Springs Hospital continues to grow and provide medical services to our community with new, modern, and enlarged facilities.
+ES Primary Care is located on the hospital campus, Lawson Primary Care is in Lawson, and the Health Express Clinic is located in Excelsior Springs Price Chopper.